SIMPLE (ENGLISH) WIKAPEDIA Wordlist for Spell Checking

 English.

-It is preset as: en ZW en_SIMPLE
+It is preset as: en GH WIKI

-If you create multiple spelling lists, then another less used dialect acknowledged by OOo include English(Trinidad) = en TT.
 Note English (Belize) is currently used for pure Basic.
 And English (Jamaica) for Basic 1500.
+English (Zimbabwe) for Simple English (without VOA SE).
 Basic will be used by the most skilled Simple Wiki writers. ;^)

 dictionary.lst file.

-A file suitable for Basic English and Simple English usage is provided to replace the file that came with OOo.
-Wiki users will have to make one change in the dictionary.lst file, changing
+and simple WIKI usage is provided to replace the file that came with OOo.

 The additional features of Hyphenation and Thesaurus are pre-set